-This finding is supported by the fact that the willingness to continue the same diet is higher in the time-restricted eating group.
-In a study by Tinsley et al. in which participants' feedback was taken about time-restricted eating, people who had a time-restricted eating diet were found to be more willing to continue their diet.23
+This finding is supported by the fact that the willingness to continue the same diet is higher in the timerestricted eating group.
+In a study by Tinsley et al. in which participants' feedback was taken about timerestricted eating, people who had a time-restricted eating diet were found to be more willing to continue their diet.23

 It goes without saying that both dietary approaches have positive outcomes, as evidenced by the similar decreasing trends in both laboratory and physical parameters as a result of both diets.
-In studies where other studies on intermittent fasting were systematically reviewed, it was inferred that intermittent fasting could be proposed as an alternative option to and an equivalent of traditional calorie-restricted diets in helping weight loss. ^{14,9} In our study, in congruence with the literature on the subject, a decrease in weight, BMI, waist-to-height ratio and degree of obesity was achieved in the time-restricted eating group.
-24-26 A decrease in LDL value was observed in the six-meal diet group. ^{27, 28} resistance, which facilitate weight loss.29 Statistically significant weight loss was achieved in 73% of reviews on intermittent fasting.
-There are studies showing that the food consumption is reduced, weight control and weight loss are assured, and fat deposition and waist circumference decrease when the eating window is shortened.^{5,7,9,17,30} In a study by Byrne et al. comparing intermittent and continuous energy restriction for 16 weeks, in parallel to our study, there was greater weight loss (12.6%) in the intermittent energy restriction group.31 In the systematic literature review by Seimon et al., 12 out of 13 studies examining the effect of intermittent fasting on waist circumference found reduction in waist circumference.
+In studies where other studies on intermittent fasting were systematically reviewed, it was inferred that intermittent fasting could be proposed as an alternative option to and an equivalent of traditional calorie-restricted diets in helping weight loss.^{14,9} In our study, in congruence with the literature on the subject, a decrease in weight, BMI, waist-to-height ratio and degree of obesity was achieved in the time-restricted eating group.24-26 A decrease in LDL value was observed in the six-meal diet group.^{27, 28}

+When the two groups were compared at the end of the two-month follow-up period, there was a greater decrease in weight, BMI, waist-to-height ratio and degree of obesity in the time-restricted eating group.
+The beneficial effects of intermittent fasting involve metabolic switching, increased autophagy, improved mitochondrial function, and cellular stress resistance, which facilitate weight loss.29 Statistically significant weight loss was achieved in 73% of reviews on intermittent fasting.
+There are studies showing that the food consumption is reduced, weight control and weight loss are assured, and fat deposition and waist circumference decrease when the eating window is shortened.^{5,7, 9, 17, 30} In a study by Byrne et al. comparing intermittent and continuous energy restriction for 16 weeks, in parallel to our study, there was greater weight loss (12.6%) in the intermittent energy restriction group.31 In the systematic literature review by Seimon et al., 12 out of 13 studies examining the effect of intermittent fasting on waist circumference found reduction in waist circumference.
 Moreover, in 3 studies examining its effect on hip circumference, it was observed that intermittent fasting reduced hip circumference.14